 'Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18.
 Everyone who comes into contact with children and their families and carers has a role to play.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child.'
-(Keeping Children Safe in Education)
+(Keeping Children Safe in Education 2024)